Knowing how to lead — and to lead well — is a skill vital to success in today’s workplace.

 But unethical leaders put societies and communities at risk.
-At Liberty, we’re intentional about training the next generation of national and global leaders to lead well and to serve others with integrity.
+At Liberty, we’re intentional about training you to lead well, to serve others with integrity, and to be the next generation of national and global leaders.

-If you want to become an executive leader, a team leader, a church leader, or a leader in your home, you can choose from multiple leadership tracks designed to teach you how to skillfully use your influence — and inspire others to make lasting change.
+So if you want to become an executive leader, a team leader, a church leader, or a leader in your home, you can choose from multiple leadership tracks designed to teach you how to use your influence — and inspire others to make lasting change.

 The leaders of tomorrow are in the classroom today.